(888) 448-0302 Talk to a recovery specialist 24/7

 Treatment For Alcohol Abuse

 Luckily, for those suffering from alcohol use disorder, no matter how severe the problem may be, treatment is always an option.
-Research from the National Institute on Alcohol Abuse and Alcoholism said that about one-third of people who are treated for ETOH/alcohol problems have no further symptoms one year later.
+Research from the National Institute on Alcohol Abuse and Alcoholism said that about one-third of people who are treated for EtOH/alcohol problems have no further symptoms one year later.
 Many others were able to substantially reduce their drinking and reduce alcohol-related problems.

-Detox
+Medical Detox

-The first step after going to a drug or alcohol treatment facility is detoxification.
-Detox is important as it lets you or your loved one safely overcome the withdrawal problems associated with short-term sobriety from ETOH-containing substances.
-This will help patients focus solely on the behavioral treatment after the first few days of treatment.
-Moreover, alcohol withdrawal can be a very serious problem and can lead to a number of harmful, even life-threatening symptoms.
+The first step after going to a drug or alcohol treatment facility is medical detoxification.
+Detox is important as it lets you or your loved one safely overcome the withdrawal problems associated with short-term sobriety from EtOH-containing substances.
+This will help patients focus solely on behavioral treatment after the first few days of treatment.

-Behavioral Treatment
+Behavioral Therapy

 Following detoxification, patients will likely be exposed to a number of different types of behavioral therapies, both in a one-on-one and group setting.
-During these sessions, patients will learn more about their specific addiction and trigger that lead to their alcohol or drug use.
-They will also get the opportunity to learn and hear from others who are suffering from similar issues.
-Group therapy also provides patients the opportunity to grow their sober support network which will help them on their road to recovery long after inpatient treatment.
+During these sessions, patients will learn more about their specific addictions and the trigger that lead to their alcohol or drug use.
+They will also get the opportunity to learn and hear from others suffering from similar issues.

-While mediation assisted treatment is still a hotly debated subject in the recovery industry, there is evidence that MAT can be effective in reducing a patient’s craving for drinking and can even help them experience less days drinking than those not using MAT.
-Naltrexone is one of the most common forms of alcoholic MATs.
-Naltrexone is a medication that works to block the effects of the respective drug.
-There is evidence that naltrexone can be effective in reducing a patients urge to drink, help a patient remain abstinent, and can interfere with a patient’s desire to continue drinking.
+While medication-assisted treatment (MAT) is still a hotly debated subject in the addiction recovery industry, there is evidence that MAT can be effective in reducing a patient’s craving for drinking and can even help them experience fewer days of drinking than those not using MAT.

 Next Steps

-We're here 24/7 to help you get the care you need to live the life you want.
-Talk to our recovery specialists today and start treatment immediately.
+We're here 24/7 to help you get the care you need to live life on your terms, without drugs or alcohol.
+Talk to our recovery specialists today and learn about our integrated treatment programs.